kavinyao/hackab.it/_posts/2014-01-13-generic-linked-list-in-c.md

+---
+layout: post
-# How Linux Implements Generic Linked List
+title: "How Linux Implements Generic Linked List"

-- pubdate: 2014-01-13
+date: 2014-01-13
-- tags: C, kernel, data structure
+tags: C, kernel, data structure
-- description: This article introduces a relatively rarely seen C-implementation of generic linked list, which is actually implemented in the Linux kernel.
+description: "This article introduces a relatively rarely seen C-implementation of generic linked list, which is actually implemented in the Linux kernel."
 ---

 Since my junior year, I've been primarily programming in pretty high-level languages such as Python and JavaScript.
 While there's always some hidden cost, high-level languages really help you focus on the problem itself instead of the nuances of implementation, which usually can increase your productivity and avoid frustration.